blackmagenuit/age-calculator-app-main/README.md

 - How to validate real calendar dates in JavaScript using `Date`.
 - Using Tailwind CSS utility classes for rapid and responsive development.
+- Setting up Tailwind CSS with local compilation using npm.
 - Keeping JS logic modular and readable.
 - Providing accessible feedback for form errors.